Codium-ai/pr-agent/docs/docs/faq/index.md

     #### Answer:<span style="display:none;">2</span>

     - Modern AI models, like Claude 3.5 Sonnet and GPT-4, are improving rapidly but remain imperfect.
 Users should critically evaluate all suggestions rather than accepting them automatically.
     - AI errors are rare, but possible.
 A main value from reviewing the code suggestions lies in their high probability of catching **mistakes or bugs made by the PR author**.
-We believe It's worth spending 30-60 seconds reviewing suggestions, even if some aren't relevant, as this practice can enhances code quality and prevent bugs in production.
+We believe it's worth spending 30-60 seconds reviewing suggestions, even if some aren't relevant, as this practice can enhances code quality and prevent bugs in production.

     - The hierarchical structure of the suggestions is designed to help the user to _quickly_ understand them, and to decide which ones are relevant and which are not: